emberjs/rfcs/text/0779-first-class-component-templates.md

 ### Compilation

 The value produced by authoring a `<template>` is a *JavaScript value*, and accordingly may be exported, bound to other values, passed as an argument to a function or set as a value on a class, and so on.
 However, that value is not *dynamic*.
-Intead, it is compiled statically to a format targeting the Glimmer VM at compile time, such that even the `precompileTemplate` invocations are removed in favor of the wire format, which itself may be further optimized or changed in the future.
+Instead, it is compiled statically to a format targeting the Glimmer VM at compile time, such that even the `precompileTemplate` invocations are removed in favor of the wire format, which itself may be further optimized or changed in the future.

 Therefore, in normal app or addon code, it is nonsensical to use it with a `let` binding: changing the value bound to the `let` will *not* result in Ember’s reevaluating anything which *uses* that value: the “scope” of a template is only ever computed once, for performance reasons.